Create a Dimensioned Metric

 - Select the Category of a new Metric.
 Categories are used to group tiles at the Homepage and quickly find required elements.

-- Next: define details
+- Next: define details to open Full Editor

 - Data Source: select the repository which contains your data.
 For more info on data sources, refer to Understanding Data Sources.
 We are using a SQL Database for this example.